 This is not the first time the AI/Tech community is being challenged for a lack of representativeness.
 Some time ago, The Partnership on AI, a conglomerate launched by Google and several other industrial tycoons, pledged to look into transparency, fairness and ethics of AI, was also scrutinized for the absent of Black board member.
 Nearly three years had gone by and if you happen to re-visit their board members again, nothing has really changed.

 We probably have witnessed the possible consequences of biasedly designed AI algorithms.
 For examples, software which gives a higher score for Black individuals on the likelihood to commit future crimes.
-An AI judge which has a tendency to regard White contestants as prettier and a mortgage algorithm with
+An AI judge which has a tendency to regard White contestants as prettier and a mortgage algorithm with exhibits racial discriminations.

 Meredith Broussard, data journalist and assistant professor at New York University said in her book “Artificial Unintelligence” that “algorithms are designed by people and we are biased”.
-Broussard calls it
+Broussard calls it technochauvinism: overpraise technology at the price of human judgment.
+So, who else should be included in the AI diversity talk, apart from colored/mixed-race individuals, LGBTQ+, and female?

 Vatican held a workshop entitled “Roboethics: Humans, Machines and Health” this February during the Assembly of the Pontifical Academy for Life.
 The workshop was divided into three session, took place over a period of two days.
 During which, topics concerning robotics research and developments, how robotics changes socio-anthropological relations, and various ethical implications were discussed.

-While the Pope may not be the first person we approach when we think about AI and related technology, he delivered an opening message which cautioned against technological advancement that
+While the Pope may not be the first person we approach when we think about AI and related technology, he delivered an opening message which cautioned against technological advancement that show no concerns towards humanity and our society.
+The meeting might be taken as a form of epochal change.
+Surely the idea of keeping religious views separate from science and technology may need to change too.

 AIMed has been trying to include patients in the discussions of AI and technology’s impacts on medicine.
 Information proliferates in this digital era and more patients are forming support groups on social media to share their medical conditions.
 AIMed believes medicine is decentralizing gradually as patients are no longer passive recipients of care.
 While a power struggle is unlikely, involving patients in the AI diversity talk helps to build trust.
 It will enable them to realize the real value and benefits of AI in medicine.